 Turn to the Ranking That Counts the Most—Yours!

 Rankings can be helpful, especially at the beginning of your college search.
 Just make sure you understand what the rankings are based on.
-And remember that the most meaningful college ranking is the one you create for yourself, based on the qualities that are most important to you.
+And remember that the most meaningful college ranking can be the one you create for yourself, based on the qualities that are most important to you.